In the same way married couples can seek a divorce, civil partners can seek dissolution of their relationships.

 Contact UsManchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

-Secure PaymentIn the same way married couples can seek a divorce, civil partners can seek dissolution of their relationships.

 Contact UsIn the same way married couples can seek a divorce, civil partners can seek dissolution of their relationships.

-Although different, they do mirror each other insofar as the information and remedies available to divorcing couples are also largely available to civil partners.
+Although documentation is different, they do mirror each other insofar as the information and remedies available to divorcing couples are also largely available to civil partners.

-From the first approach through to getting your final dissolution order, we’ll be with you every step of the way.
 The end of a relationship can be a stressful and emotional time for all parties concerned, with the likelihood that you will have to make difficult decisions about your home, children and dividing your assets.

-Our experienced family law team comprises of accredited experts, collaborative lawyers and trained mediators.
+Our experienced family law team comprises accredited experts, collaborative lawyers and trained mediators.
 They are able to offer advice on your situation, enabling you to make an informed decision about how to proceed.

-Depending on whether you need to negotiate, collaborate, mediate, or litigate, we will partner you with the best person to resolve your case.
 They will be available to answer any questions you may have, keep you up to date on any developments and make you aware of the legal costs involved.

-We take pride in resolving a situation through communication, not confrontation.
+We take pride in resolving a dissolved civil partnership through communication, not confrontation.
 We are members of Resolution, the specialist family law association for family justice professionals which is recognised for its constructive approach to family problems committed to reducing conflict.
-As such, we discourage unnecessary arguments or costs and instead put our efforts into providing straightforward advice and minimising the strain that proceedings place on you.

 A civil partnership will be void if certain conditions have not been met.
 On these occasions, you will be able to end your civil partnership through an annulment.
 These conditions are: